mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Question:** I have a question.
 You were talking about in the washing machine, the dirty water, and the clean water and the clothes.
 And I can understand the action of the universe underneath it that’s invisible.
 But I don't understand what the action of the universe underneath sitting zazen would be.
 Because it is still.

 **Katagiri Roshi:** It’s not still.
-It’s still, but active, both.
+It’s still, but active.
+Both.
 You can see both.

 Because if you sit in the stillness perfectly, you can see the lots of activity of your body and mind, you can get lots of energy.
 So totally your whole body is working smoothly.
 So it’s not still.

 And also you can see the universe in equality, and your mind becomes peace, because your mind penetrates to every inch of beings, trees, birds, and pebbles, and you can share your life.

 Most people say that sitting is pretty *inactive*, so they want to help people.
-Instead of sitting zazen, always, “I want to help human beings,” and caring [for the poor], et cetera.
-That movement is more attractive to us.
+Instead of sitting zazen, always, “I want to help human beings,” and *[unintelligible]*, et cetera; that movement is more attractive to us.
 But that is a misunderstanding.
 I don't mean you *shouldn't* do it.
 If you want to do it, that's fine.
-But if you want to seek the peaceful spiritual life, I think you have to learn what it is.
+But if you want to seek the peaceful spiritual life, I think [you have to learn what it is].

 And also, if you have such a movement, peace work movement [or] whatever, I think in the total activity there must be always peace.
 Otherwise you cannot deal with your activity in dynamism, sharing your life with all sentient beings.